-The exact origin of this heavily-wrinkled dog is unknown.
-There are several stories and theories about their origin according to which they were either originated from the deserts of Sindh, Indian and Pakistani Punjab, or Thanjavur and Tiruchi which are the districts of Madras, India.
+Interestingly, the exact origin of this heavily-wrinkled dog is still unknown.
+As we have already mentioned, there are several stories and theories about their origin according to which they either originated from the deserts of Sindh, Indian and Pakistani Punjab, or Thanjavur and Tiruchi which are the districts of Madras, India.

-Also, according to historians, one of the most popular Mughal Emperor Jalaluddin Akbar had a Bully dog which was used for hunting purposes.
-Several appearances of Bully Kuttaz were also recorded in the international dog shows in the 1880s.
+Also, according to historians, one of the most popular Mughal Emperors Jalaluddin Akbar had a Bully dog that was used for hunting purposes.
+Several appearances of Bully Kuttas were also recorded in international dog shows in the 1880s.

 Temperament and behavior:

-Bully Kuttas are naturally alert and protective, that is why they make the best guard dogs.
-They can become an ideal guardian for your family and in their presence, you don’t need to worry about any predator.
+Bully Kutta is a naturally alert and protective dog, which is why it makes the best guard dog.
+It can become an ideal guardian for your family if trained from an early age for this job.
+In the Pakistani Bully Dog’s presence, you don’t need to worry about any predators.

 Great game hunters:

-With that much intelligence and power, they can become a great hunting dog but they need expert’s training for that.
+With that much intelligence and power, they can become great hunting dogs but they need pro-level training for that.

 We are not kidding, yes, this macho can become an ideal companion for you.
 All you need to do is their proper socialization and training in their puppyhood.

-They can easily adapt any type of home (not small), as well as, can live indoor and outdoor without any problem.
+They can easily adapt to any type of home (not small), as well as, it can live indoors and outdoors without any problem.

 Good overall health: